 Seems like Shi-ne and Shamatha are practically the same?

-The practice of shamatha is to focus the attention.
-Focusing attention is a kind of mental manipulation.
+Viewed as distinct from shi-ne, the practice of shamatha is to focus the attention.
+Focusing attention is a kind of skilled, mental manipulation.
 That’s natural.
 There’s a tendency in silent sitting practice to want to manipulate, because that’s what we do all the time.
 Our mental activity is habitually manipulative – it’s similar to how molding a piece of clay in our hands is manipulative.
 We manipulate thought, automatically, even without thinking about our thinking.
 Also we develop the capacity to go one or more levels meta to that automatic process and consciously manipulate our thoughts.
 We’re highly skilled manipulators.
 As an aspiring mathematician I’m enjoying pushing my cognitive capacity beyond its current limits in manipulating structures.
 Many meditations, including shamatha, make good use of this manipulative skill, putting it in service of a conscious intent.
 Focusing on an object for extended periods of time has fairly definable results: improved capacity for concentration, fully involved absorption, more awareness of the minute detail and variation of the object of attention.